Security is leadership work

 • Review patching performance, identity health, and monitoring coverage.

-• Review trends.
+• Review trend.
 Are risks decreasing or drifting upward.

 Quarterly: resilience and leadership drills